antonioribeiro/health/README.md

 This package checks if the application resources are running as they should and creates a service status panel.
 It has the following main points:

-- Twitter Bootstrap Status Panel
+- Highly extensible and configurable: you can create new checkers and notifiers very easily, and you can virtually change everything on it.
+- Easy configuration: uses YAML as configuration files
 - Resilient resource checker: if the framework is working and at least one notification channel, you should receive notification messages.
-- Highly extensible and configurable: you can create new checkers and notifiers very easily, and you can virtually change everything on it.
 - Built-in notification system: get notifications via mail, slack, telegram or anything else you need.
 - Routes for: panel, json result, string result and resource.
 - Configurable panel design.
-- Cache results and calls to services.
+- Cache.
 - Schedule checks to automatically receive notifications when a service fails.
 - View app error messages right in the panel.
 - Http response codes 200 and 500, on error, for services like [Envoyer](https://envoyer.io) to keep track of your app health.